 The group says it would like to see Texas adopt some of the safeguards other states have, like performance bond requirements, a guaranty fund for victims and more thorough licensing procedures.

-The Texas Attorney General's Office reports receiving more than 700 complaints from homeowners about their contractors since 2002.
-The Better Business Bureau of Metropolitan Houston said it's received more than 4,000 such complaints in the last three years.
+The Texas Attorney General's Office reports receiving more than 700 reports from homeowners about their contractors since 2002.
+The Better Business Bureau of Metropolitan Houston said it's received more than 4,000 such reports in the last three years.